richardchien/data-structure/README.md

-Data Structure in C
+Data Structure
 =========

-Here's an implementation of some data structures in C.
+An implementation of some data structures written in C.

 Tested in Xcode on OS X and Visual Studio 2015 on Windows 7.